kyegomez/swarms/docs/corporate/swarm_cloud.md

 | Construction and Infrastructure | $70 Billion              | Use in monitoring and managing large construction projects. |
 ```

-This ICP map and market size table provide a strategic overview of potential first enterprise customer segments for swarm technology, along with an estimation of their market sizes.
-It's important to note that these figures are hypothetical and would require market research for accurate quantification.

 #### Risk Analysis
 - **Market Risks:** Adaptation rate and competition.
 - **Operational Risks:** Reliability and scalability of infrastructure.
 - **Regulatory Risks:** Compliance with data security and privacy laws.

 # Business Model
 ---